 It’s outrageous to think that John Carpenter’s Escape from New York celebrated its 40th anniversary recently.
 The film has become a cult classic and must-watch for action fans, while its lead character, Snake Plissken, is easily one of the greatest movie characters of all time.
 However, much like everything in Hollywood, it isn’t immune to the remake treatment.
+Is it time for a Escape from New York reboot?

 For most fans, it’s difficult to imagine anyone else but Russell as Snake.
 It’s the same feeling as if there was a new Rambo who wasn’t named Sylvester Stallone—it’d be weird.
 That being said, there is a solution for the Escape from New York reboot that makes a lot of sense and won’t rock the applecart too much: cast Wyatt Russell as Snake Plissken.